 By default, the Command keystroke for these scripts is [.
 This document may refer to this keystroke as [ or Command; so, for example, [ Tab and Command Tab both refer to typing the prefix keystroke, then separately the Tab key.
 Some sequences may consist of more than two keystrokes, or "levels"; for example, [ d r would refer to typing [, then d, then finally r.

 In the main TeamTalk window, [ C will focus the channel tree.
+This works no matter which tab is active in that window.

 In the main window and in private chat windows, [ E focuses the chat input box, while [ H focuses the chat history output box.
+In the main window, this only works when the Chat tab is active.
+In a private chat (PM) window, there may not be an input edit box if the chat recipient has logged out after the box was opened.

 In a private chat window, [ T announces whether the other user is typing.
 The scripts can also announce and/or make a sound when the other user is typing, depending on Quick Settings options.
 Note that not all TeamTalk clients send the necessary internal notifications to make this work.
 In particular, the Windows/Linux/MacOS Qt-based client does, but the Windows classic and iOS clients do not.
 At this writing, text clients such as TTCom also do not.
 If you are unsure of why you do not receive typing notifications in a particular chat, use Ctrl+I on the user in the channel tree to check the user's client type.
 Typing indicators are not available in a channel window.